-Everlytic’s Managing Director, Walter Penfold, presented “The email and SMS marketing juggernaut” at the Integrated Marketing Communication Conference (IMC) in February.
+Everlytic’s Managing Director, Walter Penfold, presented “The email and SMS marketing juggernaut” at the Integrated Marketing Communication Conference (IMC) this month.

 The Growth of Email and SMS Marketing